Old Stone House (Brooklyn): Battle of Long Island

 On August 27, 1776, the house was an important location in the Battle of Long Island during the American Revolutionary War - the first major engagement of the Continental Army after the Declaration of Independence, and the largest battle of the entire war.

-On that day at 9:00 am, George Washington arrived from Manhattan. having been informed that the British were close to a breakthrough of American lines.
-Washington realized that he had been completely fooled by a deceptive feint by the British on Long Island and he ordered more troops to Brooklyn from Manhattan.
+On that day, at 9:00 am, George Washington arrived from Manhattan, having been informed that the British were close to a breakthrough of American lines.
+Washington realized that he had been completely fooled by a feint by the British on Long Island, and he ordered more troops to Brooklyn from Manhattan.
 On the American right, to the west, Colonial General Stirling still held the line against Grant.
 Stirling held on for four hours, still unaware of the British flanking maneuver to his east, and some of his own troops thought they were winning the day because the British had been unable to take their position.
 This was intentional by the British.
 At 11:00 am, however, British General Grant, reinforced by 2,000 marines, hit Stirling's center and Stirling was attacked on his left by the Hessians.
 Stirling pulled back but British troops were, at this point, coming at him in his rear south down the Gowanus Road.
-The only escape route left was across a Brouwer' Millpond on the Gowanus Creek which was 80 yards wide, on the other side of which was Brooklyn Heights.
+The only escape route left was across Brouwer's Millpond on Gowanus Creek, which was 80 yards wide, on the other side of which was Brooklyn Heights.